Technowise/Social-Blacklist/README.md

 The settings page provides the following settings:
   1) Blacklisted-Domains: A list of domains to blacklist (For example: instagram.com, youtube.com)
   2) Removal message: Text that would be sent to the user on removal of the post.
+  3) Flag to enable/disable mod-mail notification on removal.

 You can access these settings by going to https://developers.reddit.com/r/[subreddit-name]/apps/social-blacklist